Səlahət Ağayev

-Səlahət Nüsrət oğlu Ağayev (born 4 January 1991) is an Azerbaijani professional footballer who plays for Gabala as a goalkeeper.
+Səlahət Nüsrət oğlu Ağayev (born 4 January 1991) is an Azerbaijani professional footballer who plays as a goalkeeper for Gabala in Azerbaijan Premier League.

 Career

 Born in Füzuli, Ağayev has played club football for Inter Baku, MOIK Baku and Sumgayit.

 On 13 January 2016, Ağayev signed with Sumgayit.

 On 1 June 2019, Ağayev signed a new two-year contract with Neftçi Baku.

 On 4 June 2022, Gabala announced the signing of Ağayev on a one-year contract.
+On 14 June 2023, Gabala confirmed the departure of Ağayev following the expiration of his contract.

+On 1 August 2024, Gabala announced the return of free-agent Ağayev to a one-year contract.

 International

 Ağayev made his senior international debut for Azerbaijan in 2010.